 Yanabia is an infrastructure organization that was founded and operates within the Bedouin society to narrow the gaps with Jewish society.
 Despite their proximity to Gaza, most Bedouin communities in southern Israel have zero or few shelters or safe rooms, which has led to multiple casualties in these areas.
-Yanabia is working to rapidly install 300 mobile safe rooms across the Bedouin communities.
+Jewish Federations supported Yanabia in working to rapidly install mobile safe rooms serving 8,000 people across Bedouin communities.